kshetline/tubular_util/README.md

 function ufe<T>(array: T[]): T[] | undefined
 ```

-Return the array if the array is not empty, otherwise `undefined`.
+Return the array if the array is not empty, otherwise `undefined`. ("ufe" stands for "undefined for empty".)

 ## String functions